Materializers

 .json

-ZenML provides a built-in CloudpickleMaterializer that can handle any object by saving it with cloudpickle.
+ZenML also provides a CloudpickleMaterializer that can handle any object by saving it with cloudpickle.
 However, this is not production-ready because the resulting artifacts cannot be loaded when running with a different Python version.
-In such cases, you should consider building a custom Materializer to save your objects in a more robust and efficient format.
+For production use, you should implement a custom materializer for your specific data types.

 bentoml